 The interior of a suitcase is its most important part.
 It can be completely perfect on the outside, but if it sucks on the inside, then what’s the point, right?
 And the Tru-Frame’s interior is what finally won me over and made me decide that it is worth my hard-earned cash.

 You get two packing compartments, as you probably expected.
 The bottom packing compartment is equipped with elastic cross straps, which will hold your belongings in place.
 On top of that, it also has a clipped divider, to further ensure that everything stays exactly where you put it.
 And that divider has two zippered pockets on it, for any of your smaller items.
 That is an excellent organizational feature, one that I really love.

 And then you have the top compartment, which is equipped with a full panel zippered divider that has a large wet pocket on it.

 So, all of these dividers and pockets are great for not just organizing your stuff, but also help make your suitcase look very neatly packed.
 And they show just how much thought went into designing this particular suitcase, which is a big plus for me.

 For me it is.
-Granted, there are some things that I wish I could change on this suitcase, especially for the price.
-But, since I decided to get it on Amazon, I didn't have to pay full price for it, so I am okay with the downsides.
+Granted, there are some things that I wish I could change about this suitcase, especially for the price.
+But, since I didn’t have to pay full price for it, so I am okay with the downsides.
 And I really think that the benefits outweigh them.